Home Blog Rental Lease Agreement Review

 • Legal compliance.
 All lease agreements should comply with local, state, and federal laws governing landlord-tenant relationships and rental properties.

-Before agreeing to the terms of a rental agreement, you will want to look for these key provisions and ensure they are clear and fair.
+Before agreeing to the terms of a rental agreement, you will want to look for these key terms and ensure they are clear and fair.
 If you are unsure what your lease agreement should contain, always contact an experienced attorney for legal advice.

 Why Should You Read a Lease Agreement Carefully?